 Ready to take your quality management efforts to the next level?
 Great!
-Obviously this is an investment you only want to make once, so here are five questions that will help you get it right the first time.
+Obviously, this is an investment you only want to make once, so here are five questions to ask when researching WFM software that will help you get it right the first time.

 1. Will this system record all of our calls?